davem2/jamman-rip/README.md

 Extract and reorganize recordings from the JamMan loop sequencer by DigiTech.

-The recording can also be timestretched with the --roundbpm option so that its bpm is a whole number.
+The bpm of the extracted sample(s) is given in the sample file name.
+JamMan uses tap tempo which generates fractional values for bpm.
+If whole number bpm is desired, the recording can be timestretched with the --roundbpm option.

 ## Usage